Sturm-Liouville operators with measure-valued coefficients: Spectral transformation

 \section{Spectral transformation}

-In this section let $S$ be a self-adjoint restriction of $\Tmax$ with separate boundary conditions as in the preceding section.
-Furthermore, we assume that there is a real entire fundamental system $\theta_z$, $\phi_z$ of $(\tau-z)u=0$ with $W(\theta_z,\phi_z)=1$ such that $\phi_z$ lies in $S$ near $a$.
-By $M$ we denote the corresponding singular Weyl--Titchmarsh function and by $\psi_z$ the Weyl solutions of $S$.
+In this section let $S$ again be a self-adjoint restriction of $\Tmax$ with separated boundary conditions as in the preceding section.
+Furthermore, we assume that there is a real entire fundamental system $\theta_z$, $\phi_z$, $z\in\C$ of the differential equation $(\tau-z)u=0$ with $W(\theta_z,\phi_z)=1$ such that $\phi_z$ lies in $S$ near $a$.
+With $m$ we denote the corresponding singular Weyl--Titchmarsh--Kodaira function and with $\psi_z$, $z\in\rho(S)$ the Weyl solutions of $S$.